kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 === "Via YAML manifests"
-    ### Configure SSL
+    ### Configure TLS
-    In order to use the provided webhooks, SSL must be configured on each API endpoint.
+    In order to use the provided webhooks, TLS must be configured on each API endpoint.

     #### Via cert-manager
 	The quickest solution would be to provision certificates via cert-manager: